-The HSL/Color/B&W panel will let you control the hue, saturation, and luminance of different colours.
+The HSL/Color/B&W panel will let you control the hue, saturation, and luminance of different colors.

 You can use this to darken, lighten, alter, and desaturate very specific parts of your photo.
 Use this if you’re after particularly vibrant colors or more subdued tones.

 As its name suggests, Split Toning will split the tones in your images.
-You can use this to change the colour of your shadows and highlights.
+You can use this to change the color of your shadows and highlights.